What follows is a collection of health charts, health calculators and tables that can be found on the health-stories website.

--Recipe Calculator -Calculate the nutritional values of your own homemade recipes, simply add the ingredients and submit for the information.
+Recipe Calculator -C calculate the nutritional values of your own homemade recipes, simply add the ingredients and submit for the information.

-Best Food Choice -See just how much better an orange is as compared to that candy bar you really want. (compares any 2 food item values)
+- Best Food Choice - S ee just how much better ice as an orange jämfört To that candy bar You Really Want. (compares any 2 food item values)

--Fat Gram Chart ( for women) -The calories needed to maintain a certain weight or what percent of calories from fat you need to eat in order to lose weight.
+- Fat Gram Chart ( for women ) -The calories needed to maintain a certain weight or what percentage of calories from fat you need to eat in order to lose weight.

-Activity level -and the calories per pound (of your desired weight) you'll need to burn off, to reach or maintain your ideal weight.
+Activity level -and the calories per pound (of your desired weight) you will need to burn off, reach or maintain your ideal weight.